Done in partnership with:

 WSU researchers are leading an expert team that is transforming a 40 hectares Bicentennial Park at Sydney Olympic Park into the coolest public park in the state.
-Dubbed SIMPACT (Smart Irrigation Management for Parks and Cool Towns), the project is a collaboration between the government, universities, and private industry, and utilises artificial intelligence and technology to cool the park’s microclimate for residents and visitors.
+Dubbed SIMPaCT (Smart Irrigation Management for Parks and Cool Towns), the project is a collaboration between the government, universities, and private industry, and utilizes artificial intelligence and technology to cool the park’s microclimate for residents and visitors.
 The use of cutting-edge science is needed in order to monitor water use and temperatures, allowing Sydney Olympic Park Authority to optimize its water management and irrigation system.

 Spreading over 40 hectares, Sydney Olympic Park and its Bicentennial Park has one of the largest irrigation systems in Australia.

 - Heat waves over 40°C are becoming more common

 - Insights available for residents and visitors of the park

 As a part of this innovative project, a network of more than 200 Senstick Agri (SSM30) soil sensors and 50 Senstick Urban (SMC30) microclimate sensors were used to record soil moisture and air temperature.
 Together with weather forecasts, the microclimate data captured was used to fine-tune the park’s active cooling management.
 This can make a substantial contribution to reducing urban heat and ensuring residents about the safety in accessing the outdoors.
 Using only recycled water for cooling purposes this project also represents a large-scale prototype of how smart water management can lower irrigation costs and ease the pressure on water resources.
 Park visitors can also check on their mobile phones where the coolest spot for a picnic is or where they should exercise.